+Tools required:

-Tools required: T-20 Torx tool (included), 10mm hex socket or wrench, pliers, small flat head screwdriver, Phillips head screwdriver, hammer.
+T-20 Torx tool (included), 10mm hex socket or wrench, 3/16" hex socket or wrench (or pliers), small flat head screwdriver, Phillips head screwdriver, pliers, hammer.
 Tape or a wedge would be helpful to hold the window up while you remove the regulator from the door.
 You also need a drill, grinder, file or chisel to remove a small rivet.